PierXuY/html-to-dash/README.md

 - The tags and attributes are case-insensitive.
 - If the provided HTML string is unclosed, div will be automatically added as the root tag.
 - The html, body, and head tags will be automatically removed without notification, as these tags may be automatically supplemented by the lxml module and are not supported in dash.
+- The tail(Text after element's end tag, but before the next sibling element's start tag) will automatically be converted into the text of a span tag.

 ## Enable dash_svg
 Use [dash-svg](https://github.com/stevej2608/dash-svg) module to render SVG tags.